SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 In order to use the Steeltoe Cloud Foundry provider you need to do the following:

  * Add NuGet package reference to your project.
- * Add the provider to the Configuration builder.
+ * Add the provider to the Configuration Builder.
  * Configure Cloud Foundry options classes by binding configuration data to the classes.
  * Inject and use the Cloud Foundry Options to access Cloud Foundry configuration data.